stepanenko/react-info/STYLE_GUIDE.md

 ## React code style rules
-As application grow, it will become very hard to manage and maintain such code.
-We should always follow some rules while writing code and this is not limited to React.
+As application grows, it will become very hard to manage and maintain your code so we should always follow some rules while writing code.

 **Import Order:**
 - Third Party Libraries